The Fascinating Physics Behind Interstellar Travel

 Cell Membrane

-The protective outer layer of a cell that controls what enters and exits.
-It is sensitive to damage from freezing.
+The protective outer layer of a cell controlling what enters and exits, sensitive to damage from freezing.

 CERN

-The European Organization for Nuclear Research, known for experiments involving antimatter and particle collisions.
+The European Organization for Nuclear Research, known for its experiments on antimatter and particle collisions.

 Cryoprotectant